Medicinal products for human use

-- Collecting and managing data on the safety of medicines.
+- Collecting and managing data on the safety of medicines

-- Looking at the data to detect "signals" (any new or changing safety issue).
+- Looking at the data to detect "signals" (any new or changing safety issue)

-- Evaluating the data and making decisions with regard to safety issues.
+- Evaluating the data and making decisions with regard to safety issues

-- Pro-active risk management to minimise any potential risk associated with the use of the medicine.
+- Pro-active risk management to minimise any potential associated risks

-- Acting to protect public health (including regulatory action).
+- Acting to protect public health (including regulatory action)

-- Communicating with and informing stakeholders and the public.
+- Communicating with and informing stakeholders and the public

-Those directly involved in pharmacovigilance include:
+Those involved in pharmacovigilance

-- Patients who are the users of medicines.
+- Patients who are the users of medicines

 - Pharmaceutical companies and companies importing or distributing medicines.

-The legal framework of pharmacovigilance for medicines marketed within the EU is provided for in Regulation (EC) No 726/2004 with respect to centrally authorised medicinal products and in Directive 2001/83/EC with respect to nationally authorised medicinal products (including those authorised through the mutual recognition and decentralised systems).
+The legal framework of pharmacovigilance for medicines marketed within the EU is provided for in Regulation (EC) No 726/2004 with respect to EU authorised medicinal products and in Directive 2001/83/EC with respect to nationally authorised medicinal products (including those authorised through the mutual recognition and decentralised systems).

-Report on the pharmacovigilance related activities
+Report on pharmacovigilance related activities

 - 2012-2014 period